crosleythomas/blog/posts/tf_start_to_finish/dataload.md

 To feed data into the compute graph we are making next, we will use the <a href="https://www.tensorflow.org/api_docs/python/tf/data/Dataset" target="_blank">Dataset</a>
  and <a href="https://www.tensorflow.org/api_docs/python/tf/data/Iterator" target="_blank">Iterator</a>
  APIs.  <a href="https://www.tensorflow.org/api_docs/python/tf/data/Dataset" target="_blank">Dataset</a>
- makes creating input pipelines much simpler (loading, shuffling, transforming, etc.) and <a href="https://www.tensorflow.org/api_docs/python/tf/data/Iterator" target="_blank">Iterator</a> handles feeding data from a Dataset into a graph.
+ makes creating input pipelines (loading, shuffling, transforming, etc.) much simpler and <a href="https://www.tensorflow.org/api_docs/python/tf/data/Iterator" target="_blank">Iterator</a> handles feeding data from a Dataset into the computation part of the graph.

 When developing a new model, and in the <a href="https://github.com/crosleythomas/tensorplates/blob/master/templates/high_level_api.ipynb" target="_blank">associated template</a> for training a model, I go through the following steps:
 * Gather saved data